tony-osp/SmartGarden/README.md

 can be visualized in the WEB UI and downloaded (to an Excel) for offline analysis.

 Currently the hardware is based on Arduino.
-Remote stations are running on Arduino Uno-level hardware, Master station is using Arduino Mega as the core.
+Remote stations are running on Arduino Uno-level hardware, Master station is using Arduino MoteinoMega as the core.
 XBee is used as RF link.
-The code itself is portable, and I'm planning to move Master code to a more powerful controller later this year.
-In theory Master can run nicely on RPi, but even better option could be a cheap small tablet - such as HP Stream 7, which includes decent CPU/memory/etc as well as 7" LCD screen - the whole package is considerably cheaper than RPi + LCD + MicroSD etc.

-The project is in development stage, 80% complete.
-The code works (including multi-station), but some parts of funcitonality is still not enabled or missing.
-I'm planning to finish it up to v1.0 level this spring.
+The project is complete, I'm using it since 2015 as my home garden irrigation and sensors monitoring system

 This project was inspired by OpenSprinklers design, and by the sprinklers_pi control program created by Richard Zimmerman.